candycode/loco/README.md

 A full SSL example is available as well:
  [encrypted fortune](/candycode/loco/blob/master/apps/locoplay-scripts/test28-ssl.js)

-It is also ossible to use the WebWindow object as a headless web browser to isssue http(s) requests, handle responses and save page snapshots to image or PDF files from command line applications.
+It is also possible to use the WebWindow object as a headless web browser to isssue http(s) requests, handle responses and save page snapshots to image or PDF files from command line applications.